 Sometimes, a simple thank you is all the recognition employees need to boost productivity and maintain motivation.
 For instance, German utility company E.On implements a recognition program that encourages managers and employees to send thank you cards to one another.
 The notes can be physical or digital as long as they’re personal and genuine.

-In the months after initiating this program, E.On’s staff motivation score increased 8%, and the number of employees who felt valued shot up 13%.
-The results speak for themselves, and other companies would do well to follow suit.
-Studies show that while 33% of staff prefer recognition in the form of personalized cards or emails, only 25% actually receive them.
+In the months after initiating this program, E.On’s staff motivation score increased 8%, and the number of employees who felt valued shot up 13%, according to Employee Benefits.

 9. General Motors

 Companies with a global workforce and a solid recognition program need a cohesive platform to engage employees effectively.
-This allows staff to log in with personalized credentials, view everyone's achievements and contribute to each others’ success at the company.
+This allows staff to log in with personalized credentials, view everyone's achievements, and contribute to each others’ success at the company.

 10. Meijer

-About Author: This article is written by our marketing team at HR Cloud.
+This article is written by our marketing team at HR Cloud.
 HR Cloud is a leading provider of HR solutions, including recruiting, onboarding, employee engagement, and intranet software.
 Our aim is to help your company improve employee engagement, employee productivity, and to save you valuable time!